arnaudperalta/arnaudperalta.github.io/content/draft/swarm.md

 OK, that's a bit misleading, it's not THAT bad.
 With compose, you are defining your services with a simple YAML file and you can pull images from your registry.
 So, with a good integration and a correct deploy script, you can have a good experience with Docker Compose on production.

-When I say, it's bad, it's because you are one command away from using Docker Swarm, a simple container orchestrator, defined for production use.
+When I say, it's bad, it's because you are one command away from using Docker Swarm, a simple container orchestrator, defined for production usage.

-After typing `docker swarm init` in your production server, you will get everything Docker Engine has to offer (so every Docker Compose features you like), plus, a network abstraction in case you are using multiple nodes, a secret mechanism to store safely confidentials informations (DB credentials), rolling updates, replicas ...
+After typing `docker swarm init` in your production server, you will get everything Docker Engine has to offer, plus, the possibility to host your applications on a multi-node architecture without headaches, a new docker network type (overlay) as the default load balancer packed with Swarm, a more secure secret mechanism to store safely confidential informations (DB credentials), rolling updates, replicas ...

-Swarm is known to be used on a cluster who supports multiples nodes (multiples Docker Engines), but I'll show you that a mono-node Swarm is far better than a Compose without going too much in depths.
+Swarm is known to be used on cluster that supports multiples nodes (multiples Docker Engines) to create an high resilient system in case one of your node is going off.
+But I'll show you that a mono-node Swarm is far better than a Compose without going too much in depth.

 # Small example with an average architecture

 In case you are actually deploying with Docker Compose, you can keep your actual docker-compose.yml file.
-But you need to change some aspects like the network and volumes.
+In effect, the way Docker Compose and Swarm deployment are defined follows the [Compose Spec](https://compose-spec.io/).

-Here is an example of a docker-compose.yml file you can deploy with Docker Compose:
+Here is an example of a docker-compose.yml file you can deploy with Docker Compose (I'm using Gitlab CI variables by the way):

 ```yml
 version: "3.9"